mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-kafka/index.md

 ### Kafka Connect

-KUDO Kafka comes integraged with [Kafka Connect](https://kafka.apache.org/documentation/#connect)
+KUDO Kafka comes integrated with [Kafka Connect](https://kafka.apache.org/documentation/#connect)

 Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other systems.
 It provides a REST API to configure and interact connectors.

-Kafka Connect integration is disabled by default, details on how ot enable it are found in the [Kafka Operator docs](https://github.com/kudobuilder/operators/blob/master/repository/kafka/docs/latest/kafka-connect.md)
+Kafka Connect integration is disabled by default, details on how to enable it are found in the [Kafka Operator docs](https://github.com/kudobuilder/operators/blob/master/repository/kafka/docs/latest/kafka-connect.md)
 ### Cruise Control

 KUDO Kafka comes integrated with [Cruise Control](https://github.com/linkedin/cruise-control)